timb-machine-mirrors/pfuntner-toys/doc/pipeit.md

 # `pipeit`

 ## Purpose
-Sends piped/redirected output to a file on a remote system
+Sends piped/redirected output to/from a file on a remote system

 ## Syntax
 ```